Cammy Kerr: Return to Dundee

 Kerr was recalled from Peterhead early by Dundee in December 2015.
 He was awarded man-of-the-match in his first Scottish Premiership starting appearance, a Dundee derby victory over Dundee United on 2 January 2016.

 Kerr went on to establish himself as a regular starter in the Dundee side.
 At the end of the 2016–17 season he was awarded the Dundee Player of the Year award alongside picking up the Young Player of the Year trophy for the third time.

 At the start of the 2017–18 season Kerr was made vice-captain by manager Neil McCann.

 After finding himself in and out of the team during the 2020–21 season, Kerr would be a key figure at both full-back positions as he helped Dundee to win the Premiership play-offs and earn promotion back to the Premiership.
 At the end of the season, Kerr signed a new two-year deal, entitling him to a testimonial match in the 2022–23 season, having spent ten senior years with Dundee despite being just 27 at season's end.

 In July 2022, Kerr scored goals in consecutive games for the first time in his career in the Scottish League Cup for Dundee, already making it his best goalscoring season for The Dark Blues.
 On 6 January 2023, Kerr was named as captain in his 250th appearance for Dundee.
+After coming back from an injury in February, Kerr wouldn't play for Dundee until coming on as a substitute in the Scottish Championship title-clinching win away to Queen's Park.

+On 30 May 2023, Kerr signed a new two-year extension keeping him with Dundee until 2025.
+After struggling to get regular game time under new manager Tony Docherty, Kerr was informed in January 2024 that he was told he could find a new club.

+Inverness Caledonian Thistle (loan)

+On 25 January 2024, Kerr joined Scottish Championship club Inverness Caledonian Thistle on loan until the end of the season.
+He made his debut two days later, in an away league victory over Raith Rovers.
+Kerr scored his first goal for the Caley Jags on 17 February in a league game against Partick Thistle.
+Kerr would score for Caley in the Championship play-off final against Hamilton Academical, but was unable to stop his side from being relegated to Scottish League One.

+On 16 July 2024, Kerr's 21 years of affiliation with Dundee came to an end after both parties agreed to mutually terminate his contract.